A majority of Dutch academic medical centers are collaborating with Castor EDC to capture standardized medical research data

-FAIR is a global standard used to make medical research data findable, accessible, interoperable and reusable.
+The FAIR Data Principles are a set of guiding principles that aim to make medical research data findable, accessible, interoperable and reusable.
 The goal of FAIR is to enable researchers around the world to benefit from each other’s research data.
 Ultimately, FAIR makes it easier for researchers to collaborate, lowers costs, and improves research infrastructure and quality.
 These principles are aligned with Castor’s goal of “helping accelerate medical research by unlocking the potential of every byte of research data.”

 “Saving time in a race against the clock”

 The UMCU has expressed its trust in working with Castor.
 Above all, the medical center values the emphasis that Castor places on FAIR.
 “FAIR data is above all about saving time in a race against the clock, which is exactly what finding treatments and medicines often is,” says Teus Kappen, MD, PhD, Chief Science Information Officer at UMCU.
 “By making information accessible and reusable via Castor EDC, we will be able to make progress faster than previously possible.”

 Chris Polman, PhD, a member of the Board of Directors at the Amsterdam UMC, is also impressed with the possibilities that Castor EDC offers: “Castor is already being widely used at the VUmc location of the Amsterdam UMC, so it is a logical step to have a site license for both locations.
 This will enable all of our researchers to capture data in a manner that is secure and compliant.
 It is also important that the data we collect can be reused for further research wherever possible.
 Castor also supports us during the implementation to capture data in accordance with FAIR data principles.”